 - Incoming and outgoing mail continues to be managed through our Pershore mail handling centre.
 This address (shown below) should be used for all paper correspondence.

 - We have asked colleagues not to physically attend any meetings, conferences or seminars, but to instead seek to join meetings remotely.
-We have switched any internal meetings to conference calls and will continue to offer ‘virtual’ options for planned workshops if appropriate.

 - Together with our Advisers, we are continuing to monitor and evaluate the situation in the global economy carefully.
 The Pensions Board is a long-term investor with a well-diversified investment portfolio.
 Planned work on scheme valuations is continuing.